To request an appointment:

 Urgent (same-day) home visits

-During the telephone consultation, the GP will gather information and make a decision as to whether a same-day visit is needed.
+During the telephone consultation, the GP will gather information and make a decision as to whether a visit is needed.
 This will be assessed on a case-by-case basis: ultimately it is the doctor’s right to decide whether this is appropriate to each patient’s particular set of circumstances.

 Routine home visits

 For housebound patients requiring attention for non-urgent, long-term or ongoing medical issues, we try to book home visits 2-3 weeks in advance.
 This may be with a GP, practice nurse or whichever clinician we deem most appropriate.
 Please submit a home visit request via Footfall, or by speaking to reception, clearly stating the purpose of the visit.
-This will support us to manage our workload and allocate resources effectively

 If you require an interpreter, please inform reception at the time of booking so that we can allocate an appropriate amount of time for the appointment.

-We use dals telephone interpreting service; unfortunately we do not have capacity to arrange face-to-face interpreters at the practice.
+We use DALS telephone interpreting service; unfortunately we do not have capacity to arrange face-to-face interpreters at the practice.

 You are welcome to bring a friend or family member with you to translate at your appointment; however this can create problems particularly when discussing personal, sensitive or confidential issues.
 In such situations, the clinician may decide to use a professional interpreter instead.